IBM/kafka-quickstart-workshop/part2/README.md

 my-group        my-first-topic  1          0               0               0               consumer-my-group-1-a139ff8b-4e7d-40e4-8c81-660b629913d5 /169.254.0.3    consumer-my-group-1
 ```

 Our consumers have split the partitions between them.
-If we start a third consumer, it will not consumer from any partitions and with act as a hot standby in case one of the other consumers crashes.
+If we start a third consumer, it will not consume from any partitions and with act as a hot standby in case one of the other consumers crashes.

 ### Offsets

-In addition, the `kafka-console-consumer.sh` tool exposes the offsets last consumed by each consumer.
+In addition, the `kafka-consumer-groups.sh` tool exposes the offsets last consumed by each consumer.
 This is useful to determine the health and state of consumers.
 It also shows the consumer lag which is the number of offsets between the current consumer position and the end of the partition.
 Ideally this value is small, meaning consumers are near the end of partitions and processing recent records.
 If this value keeps increasing, it means consumers are not able to keep up with producers.

 ## Data Retention